Fulbright-National Geographic Digital Storytelling Fellowship

 Award provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in a country that offers Fulbright research/creative arts grants, on a globally significant theme.

-Applicants must submit a Fulbright grant application for a research or creative arts grant, with some additional materials related to the story-telling they seek to do through the Nat Geo award.
+Applicants must submit a Fulbright grant application for a research or creative arts grant following the campus process for the Fulbright US Student Program.
+If recommended and named a semi-finalist in January, applicants would then submit additional materials related to the story-telling they seek to do through the Nat Geo award.

 Through the Fulbright-National Geographic Digital Storytelling Fellowship, Fulbrighters will undertake an in-depth examination of a globally relevant issue as an enhancement to their Fulbright research or arts project.
 Utilizing a variety of storytelling tools—including, but not limited to text, photography, video, audio/podcasts, public speaking, maps, and graphic illustrations - Storytellers have the opportunity to share their stories, and the stories of those they meet, through National Geographic and social media platforms.